-Canterbury Christ Church University is awarding full-time PhD Scholarships for the academic year 2015-2016.
+Canterbury Christ Church University is awarding full-time PhD Positionsfor the academic year 2015-2016.
 Scholarships cover the costs of full-time tuition and provide a maintenance grant.
-The scholarship is normally for a period of three years, unless the candidate fails to attain to PhD status.
-However, the continuation of the scholarship into the second and successive years is conditional upon satisfactory reviews, which take place each academic year.
+The grant is normally for a period of three years, unless the candidate fails to attain to PhD status.
+However, the continuation of the program into the second and successive years is conditional upon satisfactory reviews, which take place each academic year.
 The application deadline is 30 April 2015.

 Study Subject(s): Applications are invited across a range of subjects and themes: Education (Auto/Biography and Narrative; Children, Families and Communities; Curriculum: Creativity and Innovation; Inclusion, Equalities and Social Justice; Post Secular Values and the Sacred; Professional, Organisational and Leadership Development); Contemporary Studies in Childhood, Youth & Parenthood (Politics of Early Childhood; Discourses of Inclusion and Exclusion; Parents and Families); Health & Social Care (Allied health professions; Nursing & Midwifery; Public Health); Arts & Humanities (American studies; Applied Linguistics; Archaeology; English Literature; History; Film Studies; Theology & Religious Studies; Music; Media & Cultural Studies, Performing Arts) and Social & Applied Sciences (Biological Sciences; Business & Management & Finance; Computing: Criminal Justice; Geography; Psychology; Politics & International Relations; Sociology; Sport and Exercise Science and Tourism Studies).

-Course Level: Scholarships are available to pursue full time MPhil/PhD programme.
+Course Level: The studentships are available to pursue full time MPhil/PhD programme.

 Eligibility: Acceptance onto research programmes will be in accordance with the following criteria: